Executive Functioning. What do we mean? We all use self-regulating skills to accomplish tasks, from getting dressed to doing homework.

 2. Have time limits

-If they are trying to do homework or a GCSE project, sit down with them, break it down into steps, and think how long each step may take if bedtimes are a problem to ensure that they know what each step may take.
+If they are trying to do homework or a GCSE project, sit down with them, break it up into steps, and think about how long each step may take if bedtimes are a problem.
+This will make sure that they know what each step may take.

 3. Have a planner